 And whenever possible suggest alternative activities that are not expensive.
 Some of the best things in life, like taking a walk in the park, are free.

 That’s why we recommend you form good habits when it comes to money.
-That is the only way to achieving financial security and peace of mind.
+That is the only way to achieve financial security and peace of mind.

 Learn How To Manage A Household Budget